mfeemster/keysharp/README.md

 * `FileGetSize()` supports `G` and `T` for gigabytes and terabytes.
 * `DateAdd()` and `DateDiff()` support taking a value of `"L"` for the `TimeUnits` parameter to add miLliseconds or return the elapsed time in milliseconds, respectively.
 	+ See the new accessors `A_NowMs`/`A_NowUTCMs`.
+* New function `FormatCs()` is an alternative to AHK `Format`.
+The syntax used in `Format()` is exactly that of `string.Format()` in C#, except with 1-based indexing.
+Traditional AHK style formatting is not supported.
+	+ Full documentation for the formatting rules can be found [here](https://learn.microsoft.com/en-us/dotnet/api/system.string.format).
 * `SubStr()` uses a default of 1 for the second parameter, `startingPos`, to relieve the caller of always having to specify it.
 * New string functions:
 	+ `Base64Decode(str) => Array` to convert a Base64 string to a byte array.